-If your recent blood test indicated that your Vitamin B12 levels are low please read this:
+Your recent blood test has indicated that your Vitamin B12 levels are low.

 What does Vitamin B12 do?

-What are the symptoms of low Vitamin B12 levels?
+What are the symptoms of low vitamin B12?

-Low Vitamin B12 levels can cause anaemia which can cause tiredness; lack of energy; breathlessness; dizziness and headaches.
+Low vitamin B12 can cause anaemia which can cause tiredness; lack of energy; breathlessness; dizziness and headaches.

 It is only naturally found in animal products including meat, eggs, fish, milk and dairy products.
 Plants do not make B12 and so will not provide this vitamin.